placek/pendulum/Readme.md

 What is Pendulum?
 -----------------

-Pendulum is nothing else than a simple phisics simulation fpr complex pendulum (a chain of components).
+Pendulum is nothing else than a simple phisics simulation for complex pendulum (a chain of components).

 The Pendulum project is a study project that realises subject called